Gerhard Thyben: Aerial victory claims

 According to US historian David T. Zabecki, Thyben was credited with 157 aerial victories.
+Spick also lists him with 157 aerial victories, 152 on the Eastern Front and five on the Western Front, claimed in 385 combat missions.
+In addition, Obermaier states that he flew 22 close air support missions on which he claimed two aircraft and seven trucks destroyed on the ground.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Thyben was credited with 157 aerial victories.
 This figure includes 152 aerial victories on the Eastern Front and 5 over the Western Allies.